v-pbartley/openhack-mc4h/Challenge-14/ReadMe.md

 Welcome to Challenge #14!

-In this challenge you will practice using Azure API for FHIR to read and write data from an app developer's perspective.
+In this challenge you will practice using Azure API for FHIR to read and write data – as from an app developer's perspective.

 ## Background

 With data systems built on standardized health APIs, organizations can focus on application development to meet their unique needs.

-In this challenge we will use Firely to represent the FHIR object model in .NET to make calls into the Azure API for FHIR.
+In this challenge we will use Firely to represent the FHIR object model in .NET to make calls into Azure API for FHIR.
 We will use FhirBlaze as a starter application.
 It is a barebones Blazor application that enables an end user to create or delete certain resources on the FHIR server.
 FhirBlaze runs as a SMART on FHIR application.
-We will use it as a user interface for interacting with the FHIR server.
-The ability to interact with the FHIR server for creates and deletes is a fundamental building block for more sophisticated use cases.
+We will use it as a front-end user interface for interacting with the FHIR server.
+The ability to send Create and Delete requests to the FHIR server is a fundamental building block for more sophisticated use cases.

 ## Learning Objectives